pylanglois/minimal_kubernetes_on_oc/README.md

 ## Explanation

 Things to know:
  - Kubernetes is stateless.
 You should not run a database in a pod because data will be lost each time the pod restarts.
+ - A pod is the littlest element in Kubernetes and is a concept close to a docker container.
- - Openshift runs container without root privileges.
+ - Openshift runs pod without root privileges.
 You will need to tweak your docker image accordingly. see chmod.
- - Deployment defines how to run a container (name, image, environments, ...).
+ - Deployment defines how to run a pod (name, image, environments, ...).
- - Service allows 2 sets of containers to communicate and is scoped by the namespace.
+ - Service allows 2 sets of pods to communicate and is scoped by the namespace.
  - Route is an Openshift plugins that allows to access a Service from the outside with an URL using an internal DNS feature.
  - You need to tag your image with the name of the Openshift registry.
 The full name is expected in the Deployment.